encircle/dockerbuilds/README.md

 Desired (or existing) database table prefix

 **HTPASS**
-.htpasswd format credentials (user:hash)
+.htpasswd format credentials (user:hash).
+This is the HASHED password, not plaintext.

 **MODSEC_ENGINE_MODE**
 On/Off/DetectionOnly
 Mode for modsec engine, check the docs

 **DISABLE_CONF**
-Disable hardening config files e.g. DISABLE_CONF=custom_error.conf block_files.conf
+Disable hardening config files, some rules may be too restrictive for a given scenario or website. e.g. DISABLE_CONF=custom_error.conf block_files.conf

 **AV_SCAN**